Master of Community Planning Admission Requirements

 - Completion of a University Application for Graduate Study that requires a nonrefundable $65 application fee ($5 surcharge for international applicants).

 - A statement of purpose.
 The two-page paper should describe your broader goals within the field of planning, and why pursuing an MCP degree is the right path for you.
 Please also describe your significant academic experiences and touch on why you believe that you can successfully undertake graduate study.

-- Submission of three letters of recommendation from persons familiar with your potential to complete professional graduate study (at least one should be an academic contact).
+- Submission of two required (three preferred) letters of recommendation from persons familiar with your potential to complete professional graduate study (at least one should be an academic contact).
 These must be submitted by your recommenders online.

 - A professional resumé

 - unofficial transcript(s) from all colleges/universities attended.
 Note: Official transcripts are not required during the admissions process, and only unofficial transcripts are required for the application.
 Applicants should not send official transcripts until they are offered admission.
 For complete requirements please visit the Graduate School transcript requirements.

 Note: An electronic portfolio or examples of design work are optional.
 You may upload an e-portfolio no larger than 2 MB into the online University Application.
 Alternatively, you may upload a PDF that includes a link to your work for portfolios larger than 2MB.
 We will view your work externally, though we do not accept hard copies of portfolios.